sigmasaur/AwSW-it/README.md

 * At line 39: *containers* → *container*, to match `cgadine2.png` and line 129.
 * At line 61-67: Note that these lines also trigger if the user managed to save `Bryce` and returned the eggs to the hatchery, thus having already encountered `Adine` before the actual meeting.
-* At line 286, 785: Corrected uppercase letter to lowercase.
+* At line 286, 785: Corrected uppercase letter to lowercase after colon.
 * At line 307: Rendered *children* as *cubs*.
 * At line 468, 520, 929: Corrected simple dash to em-dash.